 Ingredients

-- 6 ripe Roma tomatoes
+- 6 Roma tomatoes ripe

-- 2 jalapeño peppers
+- 2 jalapeño peppers seeded

 - ½ medium onion

-- juice of 1 lime
+- 1 lime (juice of)

 - 1 teaspoon kosher salt

-- olive oil for drizzling
+- 2 tablespoons olive oil for drizzling

-- fresh cilantro leaves
+- 1 bunch fresh cilantro leaves (or to taste)

 Instructions